Two-loop anomalous dimensions for baryon-number-violating operators in SMEFT: Matching of the leptoquark model onto the SMEFT

-where the corrections due to higher powers of the LQ Yukawa couplings are again included for completeness but are not needed for the check of scheme- and scale-dependence cancellation.
-For a phenomenological application, the renormalized \msbar{} LQ Yukawa couplings should be related to the physical LQ decay widths at NLO, i.e., including virtual and real corrections.
-Here, we do not compute the LQ decays at NLO but simply assume that the \msbar{} couplings have been determined at the fixed scale $\mu=M_\mathrm{OS}$.
+The corrections due to higher powers of the LQ Yukawa couplings are included for completeness but are not needed for the check of scheme- and scale-dependence cancellation.

-We now illustrate the cancellation of scheme and scale dependences, restricting the discussion for simplicity to the gauge interactions.
-With the full two-loop RGE results provided as supplementary material, the analysis can be extended to the Yukawa interactions.
-We start by defining observables at the scale of the LQ mass $\mu=M_\mathrm{OS} \approx M$, given by the LQ pole mass $M_\mathrm{OS}$ itself and the \msbar{} LQ Yukawa couplings $Y^{LL}(M_\mathrm{OS})$, $Y^{RR}(M_\mathrm{OS})$, $Y^{Q,LL}(M_\mathrm{OS})$, and $Y^{Q,RR}(M_\mathrm{OS})$.
-We then relate the \msbar{} parameters at $\mu=M_\mathrm{OS}$ to the ones at the matching scale $\mu = \mu_M$, to NLO or LL accuracy.
-Since $\mu_M \approx M_\mathrm{OS}$, this relation does not involve large logarithms and the difference between a fixed-order NLO relation and a resummation is immaterial.
-We then determine the SMEFT Wilson coefficients at the scale $\mu = \mu_M$ using the one-loop matching.
+Next, we determine the SMEFT Wilson coefficients at the scale $\mu = \mu_M$ using the one-loop matching.
 We subsequently apply the two-loop SMEFT RGEs to determine the Wilson coefficients at some low scale $\mu_L$, resumming large logarithms to NLL accuracy.
+The dependence on the matching scale is determined from the variation in the interval $\mu_M \in [ M/2, 2 M ]$.

+For a phenomenological application, the renormalized \msbar{} input parameters should be related to physical observables.
+In the case of the LQ mass, the relation between \msbar{} mass $M$ at the scale $\mu$ and the pole mass $M_\mathrm{OS}$ is given by,

+where $C_F = 4/3$, $\alpha_1 = g_1^2 / (4\pi)$, $\alpha_s = g_3^2 / (4\pi)$, $\< \cdot \>$ denotes the trace in flavor space, and we neglect the fermion masses, i.e., we compute the pole mass in the unbroken phase.
+Note that due to the fermionic decay channels, the LQ acquires a width, i.e., the pole mass gets an imaginary part.
+We again included the effects due to higher powers of the LQ Yukawa couplings just for completeness.
+Similarly to the mass, the LQ Yukawa couplings should be related to the physical LQ decay widths at NLO, i.e., including virtual and real corrections.

-When using the flavor decompositions that have diagonal gauge corrections, we can conveniently express the results in terms of the tree-level expressions Eqs.~\eqref{eq:TreeLevelMatching} and~\eqref{eq:TreeLevelMatching2} with renormalized Yukawa couplings $Y(M_\mathrm{OS})$ and pole mass $M_\mathrm{OS}$.
+For the illustration of the cancellation of scheme and matching-scale dependences, these relations to observables are not needed and we simply work with \msbar{} input parameters at the fixed scale $\mu=M$.
+For simplicity, we restrict the discussion to the gauge interactions, but with the full two-loop RGE results provided as supplementary material, the analysis can be extended to the Yukawa interactions.
+Using the flavor decompositions~\eqref{eq:CqqqlDecomposition}, which have diagonal gauge corrections, we can conveniently express the results in terms of the tree-level expressions Eqs.~\eqref{eq:TreeLevelMatching} and~\eqref{eq:TreeLevelMatching2} with renormalized Yukawa couplings $Y(M)$ and \msbar{} mass $M(M)$.

-For an analytic check of the matching scale cancellation, we expand the solution of the RGEs in powers of the \msbar{} gauge couplings at $\mu=M_\mathrm{OS}$.
+For an analytic check of the matching-scale cancellation, we expand the solution of the RGEs in powers of the \msbar{} gauge couplings at $\mu=M$.
 At LL accuracy, re-expanded to NLO, this leads to

 where the ellipses denote neglected Yukawa terms.
 The dependence on the matching scale $\mu_M$ appears already at $\O(\alpha)$ when using tree-level matching and one-loop running.
 In Eq.~\eqref{eq:LLMatching}, we include the re-expanded RGE contribution for $A_{qqq\ell}$, although in the present case of the LQ model, the matching gives $A_{qqq\ell}^\mathrm{tree} = 0$.
 At NLL accuracy, re-expanded to next-to-next-to-leading order (NNLO), we find, e.g.,